-On 25 January 2014, an explosion in Antananarivo killed two people and injured 50 others.
+In January 2014, an explosion in Antananarivo killed two people and injured 50 others.
 Similar incidents have occurred in recent years.
 Small explosive devices and grenades have been found in the city.
 You should be alert and maintain a low profile while moving around, in particular if travelling alone.
 Australians could be caught up in violence directed at others.

 Anosy Region: Since September 2012, violent confrontations between bandits (Dahalo) and security forces have increased in the southern region of Anosy.
 In May 2014, more than 30 Dahalos and police officers were killed and hundreds of houses were destroyed during clashes.
 Australians travelling in the region should exercise extreme vigilance, follow the instructions of local authorities, and seek local security advice.
 Driving at night is not recommended.
 The road between Ihosy and Fort Dauphin (RN13) is particularly dangerous and it is recommended that Australians fly to Fort Dauphin rather than drive.

 Armed robberies and violence occur regularly in Madagascar, particularly in and around Antananarivo but also in rural and isolated areas.
 Be particularly vigilant in areas frequented by tourists, including the steps leading to Rova, the Avenue de l’Indépendance and the Analakely market in Antananarivo.